ToonWeyens/PB3D/README.md

 ## Changelog

+## 2.40:
+* Fixed important bug where check on reverse shear regions was wrong and virtually no simulations would ever run.
+* Improved output of this check.

 ## 2.39:
 * Added check for nonpositive coordinate systems and reversed shear regions.
 * Adapted `spline` to handle monotonously decreasing abscissae as well as the increasing ones.